FlitPix/ap-bluesphere/docs/setup_en.md

 - The latest version of [BizHawk](https://tasvideos.org/BizHawk/ReleaseHistory)
     - Versions 2.10 and above are known to work.
     - Versions 2.9 and below will **not** work.
-- The latest version of [upstream Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases/latest), AND the latest version of the [Blue Sphere APWorld](https://github.com/FlitPix/ap-bluesphere/releases/latest)
+- The latest version of [upstream Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases/latest) (or any desired fork), AND the latest version of the [Blue Sphere APWorld](https://github.com/FlitPix/ap-bluesphere/releases/latest)
-    - Some forks will already include the APWorld.
+    - Some Archipelago forks may already include the APWorld.
 In this case, you don't need to download it.
 - Your legally-obtained Blue Sphere ROM for Sega Genesis / Mega Drive.
 This cannot be provided by Flit or the Archipelago community.
     - Other versions, such as Sonic Mania/Origins's Blue Sphere, are not supported at this time.